junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Where?!"
 Dean yells.

 "The Tardis!"
-The Doctor yells back from a small distance.
-It sounds like they already started the running without them.
+The Doctor yells back from a small distance away.
+It sounds like he and Amy already started the running without Dean and Cas.

 "WHAT?!"
 Dean shouts.

 "THE TARDIS!!"
-The Doctor is farther away, heading out of Central Park to the southeast side.
+The Doctor is farther away, heading out of Central Park to the southeast direction.

 Backing away with your eyes focused on a creepy statue without blinking is impossible, let alone running.
 Dean finds out.

 He holds out an arm to keep balance, just in case there is anything on the ground behind him that might trip him over.
-Cas grabs his hand, keeping him guided, and maybe to keep himself balanced as well.
+Cas takes his hand, keeping him guided, and maybe to keep himself balanced as well.

 The two of them take their steps back cautiously together, step by step.

 "Now would be a really good time if you can just fly us out or use those other eyes you said you have."
 Dean says gloomily.

-"Or you can go, I'll keep staring."
+"Or you can go, I'll keep staring at her."
 Cas offers.

-"No," Dean snaps immediately without thinking, "no way I'd just leave you here.
-Not again."
+"No!
+Absolutely no," Dean snaps immediately without thinking, "no way I'd just leave you here.
+Not again.
+We'll get out together."

 Cas falls quiet for a short moment.

 They can't hear any other footsteps behind or around them.
+Not human's, not creepy stone angel's.

 "You think those two might just run off?"
 Dean can't help wondering aloud.
 "We might just be two big idiots and the perfect baits to keep the statue thing still, so they can buy some time to get away."